Middleton family: Nursing and welfare

 In 2018, Catherine, Princess of Wales, stated that her patronage of the Nursing Now campaign meant a lot to her personally as both her great-grandmother, Olive Middleton, and grandmother, Valerie Middleton, have been VAD nurses.
-In 2022, it was revealed that the duchess' great-great-aunt Gertrude Middleton was also a VAD nurse at Gledhow Hall, the home of Baroness Airedale, Olive's second cousin.
+In 2022, it was revealed that Catherine's great-great-aunt Gertrude Middleton was also a VAD nurse at Gledhow Hall, the home of Baroness Airedale, Olive's second cousin.

 In 1903, Gertrude's twin sister Caroline Middleton (1876–1961) published an essay in the Leeds Girls' High School annals about working with Helen Gladstone at London's Women's University Settlement: "...where people like ourselves...live amongst the poor and get to know them in order that they may be able to help them in the best and wisest way.
 This is by helping the poor to help themselves.
 It is our work is to advise ways and means to help and advise bettering their conditions."
 In 1930, another of Noël Middleton's spinster sisters – Miss Olive Middleton (1870–1961) – was reportedly a committee member of the Workpeople's Hospital Fund alongside her aunt Mrs Arthur Middleton (1858–1950) who, like her niece, was a committee member of the Leeds Association of Girls' Clubs and a friend of the Rev. E. H. Dykes, Vicar of Oulton (1898–1903).

 Noël Middleton's brother, Gilbert, was a lead choralist and Church warden of St Chad's Church, Far Headingley and owned Glebe House, Hollin Lane, Far Headingley which, from 1889 until 1893 had operated as St Chad's Home for Girls.
 The service at the funeral in 1887 of the brothers' father, J.W.
 Middleton, was read by the Rev. Dr. Smyth, vicar of St Chad's Church where his son Arthur Middleton had also been a "regular attender" and had his own funeral in 1907.

 Noël Middleton and his niece, Mrs Ronald Broughton Hopkins (née Margaret Middleton, 1900–1972), held honorary positions on nursing and welfare-related committees in Leeds.